For Online or Face-to-face

 Professionally Owen is also involved in the Social Workers in Private Practice national forum for the Australian Association of Social Workers (AASW) and the Western Australian Private Practice Interest Group (AASW).
 Owen is registered to use the trademaark of the AASW and is listed as a supervisor on the AASW supervisor register.

-Here's one more quote for people starting there own business who might be wanting to explore some ideas in supervision.
+Here's one more quote for people starting their own business who might be wanting to explore some ideas in supervision.
 It's from Simon Sinek:

 It is not logic or facts but our hopes and dreams, our hearts and our